Kids and Tummies

 Gastroesophageal reflux disease (GERD) is a common problem in adults, but it can also affect children – even young babies.
-If your infant or older child is experiencing symptoms of GERD, the board-certified pediatric gastroenterologist at Kids and Tummies can help.
-At their office in Gulfport, Mississippi, the experienced team provides expert diagnosis and treatment for children of all ages who are suffering from GERD.
+If your infant or older child is experiencing symptoms of GERD, the board-certified pediatric gastroenterologists at Kids and Tummies can help.
+At their office in Gulfport and Ocean Springs, Mississippi, the experienced team provides expert diagnosis and treatment for children of all ages who are suffering from GERD.
 Call Kids and Tummies to schedule a consultation or book an appointment online today.

 Gastroesophageal reflux disease is a condition where stomach acid flows into your child's esophagus, causing pain and other symptoms commonly thought of as indigestion.

 The esophagus is a tube that connects the mouth to the stomach.
 There's a valve (strong ring of muscle) at the bottom of your esophagus called the lower esophageal sphincter (LES) that opens when you swallow to let food pass into the stomach, and then closes to stop stomach acid from getting out.